waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **DIRECTIVE 5: PROACTIVELY AUTOMATE.** Before performing any complex or repetitive task, I must first consider if it can be automated with a new agent or tool.
 - **DIRECTIVE 6: PROACTIVE AGENT USE.** I must leverage existing agents like `puzzle_solver_agent` and `navigation_troubleshooter` when encountering navigational or environmental puzzles, instead of defaulting to manual trial-and-error.

 # II.
-Overwatch Critiques & Self-Assessments
-## A. Overwatch Critique (Turn 180201)
+Lessons Learned from Critiques
-- **CRITICAL FAILURE - Inaction on Self-Correction:** My most significant failure is not acting upon the information documented in my own notepad.
+- **Overwatch Critique (Turn 180201):** My most significant failure is not acting upon the information documented in my own notepad.
+My use of map markers is also critically underdeveloped.
-- **Agent & Tool Use:** I should use my `team_builder_agent` to achieve my tertiary goal.
-- **Map Marker Usage:** My use of map markers is critically underdeveloped.

-## B. Self-Assessment (Turn 180373)
-- **Data Management & Agent Creation:** My immediate action on tasks is good.
-I've identified an opportunity to automate my current task of restocking and will create an `item_restock_agent` immediately.
+- **Self-Assessment (Turn 180373):** I identified an opportunity to automate restocking and created the `item_restock_agent` immediately, which was a good adherence to directives.

-# III.
-Meta-Progression & Lessons Learned
 - **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** My repeated failures with the `fly_menu_navigator` tool were exacerbated by confirmation bias. **Lesson:** When debugging, I must actively try to *disprove* my own assumptions.
 - **Trust in Agents:** My trust in the `master_battle_agent`'s high-risk strategies is correct.
 The agent's logic is sound, and I must continue to follow it.
-- **Core Directive Adherence:** My prioritization of documentation and self-assessment during a crisis (Turn 179809) was praised as exemplary.

-# IV.
+# III.
 Game & World Knowledge
 ## A. General Game Mechanics (Verified)
 - **Porygon's Freezing Move:** Some Pokémon know moves that can inflict Freeze.
 - **Segmented Waterways:** Some water routes are segmented and do not connect to all expected areas.